Mostaqem/mostaqem-api/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the [GNU-V3](LICENSE) © OMAR SABRA - see the LICENSE.md file for details